 - Attend a drop-in

-In addition to providing support, College Welfare supply sexual health supplies such as: condoms, lubricant, dental dams, pregnancy tests, ear plugs and eye masks.
-‘College condoms’ ensure all kitchens in accommodation blocks are well stocked with these supplies, however if you would like to request any supplies you can contact any member of the welfare team or use the anonymous posting system.
-There is also a range of supplies outside the Welfare Officer’s room (J27).
+In addition to providing support, College Welfare supply sexual health supplies such as: condoms, lubricant, dental dams, pregnancy tests and ear plugs.
+‘College Condoms’ ensure all kitchens in accommodation blocks are well stocked with these supplies, however if you would like to request any supplies you can contact any member of the welfare team or use the anonymous posting system.
+There is also a range of supplies outside the Campaigns Officer’s room (J28).

 Another way to receive free condoms is to use a ‘C-card’ at a variety of pharmacies, including Boots in the Market Square and on North Road.
 Everyone aged 13-24 is entitles to a C-card, completely free of charge.
 There will be a registration session for C-cards during SHAG Week (Sexual Health and Guidance Week).